 13. Subscribes excessively to traditional male and female stereotypes.

-Excerpt below from Beauty Restored: Finding Life and Hope After Date Rape and adapted from Carol Pritchard’s book, Avoiding Rape On and Off Campus.
+Excerpt below from my first book, Beauty Restored: Finding Life and Hope After Date Rape, and adapted from Carol Pritchard’s book, Avoiding Rape On and Off Campus.

 I met him the first week of my college freshmen orientation.
 He was charming, funny and a leader on campus.
 He was studying to be a Youth Pastor.
 I had never been away from home, and due to a painful relationship with my dad, I was hungry for love and attention.